WAWF Shipment Processing

 - Auto-generate UIIs from discrete elements (CAGE, Part/Batch/Lot, and Serial Number)

-- Import IUIDs from CSV and other formats
+- Import IUIDs into shipments from CSV files and other formats

-With VSM Automation one can communicate directly with DLA’s Vendor Shipment Module to secure Transportation Control Numbers (TCN) and Shipping Addresses, as well as small parcel (e.g. UPS and FedEx) labels and GBLs.
+With the VSM automation solution one can communicate directly with DLA’s Vendor Shipment Module to secure Transportation Control Numbers (TCN) and Shipping Addresses, as well as small parcel (e.g. UPS and FedEx) labels and GBLs.
 This eliminates the need to access the DLA VSM web site, and transfer data back and forth.

 While VSM is most essentially related to container labeling, Comply/Shipper‘s VSM Integration (VSM Pro) works closely with its DIBBS Automation feature which automatically creates WAWF Receiving Report / Invoice transactions from EDI Purchase Orders transmitted to you by DLA DIBBS.
 The VSM Integration collects shipment container dimensions, which are transmitted to VSM in exchange for TCN and Ship-To address data, which is then stored for Mil-Std-129R container labels.
 The order is completed by adding an invoice number and then transmitting the DD250 and invoice to WAWF.

 Use with the Mil-Pac VAN Service (see Note 1).